nathandaven/NewsFax-readable/README.md

 A modified version of the NewsFax theme, which is a modified version of the Promenade theme, inspired by Teletext and Ceefax services of yesteryear.
 It comes complete with Teletext style page numbers and R/G/B/Y options along the bottom of each article.

-I liked this theme but jsut found the monospacing not great for actual article reading.
+I liked this theme but just found the monospacing not great for actual article reading.
 Behold, this hacked monster.

 Remote control not included.